tedneward/Azgaarnoth/Classes/Fighter/GhostWarrior.md

 ***Fallen Hero.*** He bolsters your reserves and helps you overcome hopeless odds.
 When an attack would drop you to 0 hit points, as a reaction you can summon this spirit.
 You remain at 1 hit point, standing and conscious.
 If you take further damage that drops you to 0 hit points, you fall unconscious.

 ***Healer.*** Her gentle touch alleviates pain and staunches wounds.
 When you invoke the healer as an action, you may expend a number of your available recovery hit dice equal to 1 plus 1 additional die per five levels, as part of that action.
 Alternatively, you can ask the spirit to infuse one of your allies within 30 feet that you can see with the benefits of one of your recovery dice.

 ***Hunter.*** This spirit guides your step, allowing you to move stealthily.
 Invoke this spirit as a bonus action to gain advantage on your next Dexterity (Stealth) check.

 ***Maiden.*** She grants you a burst of speed.
-When you draw on this spirit, you can take dash as a bonus action.
+When you draw on this spirit, you can take Dash as a bonus action.

 ***Mentor.*** He goads, cajoles, and pushes you beyond your physical limits.
 Invoke this spirit as a bonus action to gain advantage on your next Strength or Constitution ability check.